-That said, and after a post last week where we talked about working from home, this week we would like to contribute in a small way with regards to food.
+That said, and after a post last week where we talked about working from home, this week we would like to contribute in a small way with regards to food and eating habits when working from home.
 The alteration of our eating routines influences our physical condition and mood, so its importance should not be overlooked.

 Meridional Events has contacted one of the most prestigious nutritionists in the Basque Country, Beatriz Gete, to answer our doubts.
 Beatriz is the Director of Nutrición Erein, and is the key nutritionist for the BM supermarket chain (236 stores in Spain), amongst others.